- Home

 13. Make new friends

-By the time we reach retirement age, many of us have already formed our friendships and tend to stick to seeing the people we know.
-But making new friends and widening your social circle is a wonderful thing to do, whatever age we are.
+By the time we reach retirement age, many of us have already formed our friendships and tend to socialise with the people we know.
+But making new friends and widening your circle is a wonderful thing to do, whatever age you are.

-Meeting different people exposes you to new experiences and opinions, and making intergenerational friendships can keep you young at heart.
-Plus, younger people benefit from spending time with people with more life experience too.
+Meeting different people exposes us to new experiences and opinions, and making intergenerational friendships can keep us young at heart.
+Plus, younger people benefit from spending time with people with more life experience, too.

 14. Downsize

-Whether your children have flown the nest and you no longer need a family house, or you’d simply prefer a smaller place to look after, downsizing is a great way to free up some money for your retirement fund.
+Whether your children have flown the nest or you’d simply prefer a smaller place to look after, downsizing is a great way to free up some time, energy, and money to spend on the things you love in retirement.

-Plus, you might also want to think about moving to a different area of the UK.
-Perhaps you want to be closer to friends and family, or maybe you’ve always dreamt of living in a lovely seaside town, or a quiet country village.
-If so, now’s the time to make the move!
+You could even think about moving to a different area of the UK.
+Perhaps you want to be closer to friends and family.
+Or maybe you’ve always dreamed of living in a lovely seaside town or a quiet country village.
+If so, retirement is a great time to make the move.

-If you’re interested in moving but aren’t sure where you’d like to relocate to, check out our articles; 14 of the best places to retire in the UK and 20 happiest places to live in Great Britain.
+If you’re interested in moving but aren’t sure where to relocate to, you’ll find some inspiration in our articles: 14 of the best places to retire in the UK and 20 happiest places to live in Great Britain.

 15. Do up your home

-If you’re happy where you live and don’t want to move, there are other ways you can mark this new time period and adapt your surroundings to better fit a new lifestyle.
-Why not think about making some home improvements?
+If you’re happy where you live and don’t want to move, there are plenty more ways to mark this new chapter and adapt your surroundings to better fit your new lifestyle.
+One of our favourites is making home improvements.

 Whether it’s installing a new bathroom, upgrading your kitchen, or adding an extension, there are many ways you can improve your home – and boost its market value should you come to sell your property down the line.